Minimum Cost of Living Across Canada

 Living Cost in Prince Edward Island (PEI)

-Monthly food expenditures in PEI are also very low compared to the Canadian average, at ~$308 per person.
+Monthly food expenditures in Charlottetown are among the highest in Canada, at ~$468 per person.

-Monthly Childcare costs in PEI’s biggest town, Charlottetown, were the following:
+Monthly Childcare costs in Charlottetown were the following:

 Living Cost in Newfoundland & Labrador